openstack/keystone/doc/source/configuringservices.rst

 middleware supports using either the shared secret described above as `admin_token` or users for each service.

-See doc:`configuration` for a walk through on how to create tenants, users, and roles.
+See :doc:`configuration` for a walk through on how to create tenants, users, and roles.

 Setting up services